 As a general rule of thumb, if you’re trying to figure out how long a drug is detectable in a saliva screening, you can look at how long it lasts in blood tests.
 Again, however, test results are not the same for everyone.
 The half-life of a drug varies based on many personal factors.

 If you want to quit taking Cymbalta, reach out for medical help today.
-If you’re struggling with addiction, depression, and other issues, you are not alone.
+If you’re struggling with prescription drug addiction, depression, and other issues, you are not alone.
 To get help, call Northeast Addictions Treatment Center today!
 You deserve a joyful life free of drugs and alcohol.
 We can help get you there together.